Chanel West Coast Is Gorgeous In Plunging Gold Gown For Latest Instagram Snap: ‘Golden Goddess’

 Classy is when a woman has everything to flaunt but chooses not to show it. . . . . . . . . • Alpha Female: @chanelwestcoast . • cc @Jujufilm . • Hair: @tiarasway . • Wig: @pelos_de_eloteee . • Glam: @mugopus . • Creative Director/ Styled by: @hollylarry_ . •Photographer: @shannonlaurine . • Publication: @alphafemalemagazine & @alphamagazines . • Alpha Chef : @eat310 . . @ridiculousness @mtv . . . . . . #womensempowement #alphafemalemagazine #alphamagazines #chanelwestcoast #alphawoman #thefutureisfemale #fashion #editorial #allwomenarequeens #seeme #alphafemale #womensempowermentmagazine #seeher #bealpha #alphacollective #moodygrams #beauty #beautyphotography #laphotographer #womensmonth #lensofourlives #portraits_MF #agameoftones #illgrammers #losangelesgrammers #metoomovement

 “Girl you are on fire with these photos.
-I absolutely love it,” one person wrote, while another said that Chanel looked “beautiful as always.”
+I absolutely love it,” one person wrote.

 “You’re so gorgeous.
 Any and every style you demolish and make it look perfect,” commented a third.

-Chanel has filled her Instagram post with even more sizzling snaps from her Alpha Female Magazine feature.
-As The Inquisitr previously reported, another recent addition to her page was again from the photo shoot for the publication, though this time she was captured enjoying an ice cream cone while rocking a strapless black dress — a look that sent her fans into an absolute frenzy.
+Chanel has filled her Instagram post with even more sizzling snaps from her Alpha Female feature.
+As The Inquisitr previously reported, another recent addition to her page again came from the photoshoot for the publication, though this time, she was captured enjoying an ice cream cone while rocking a strapless black dress — a look that sent her fans into an absolute frenzy.

 View this post on Instagram